Jewish views on astrology: Modern era (19th-21st century)

 Modern Orthodox Rabbi Ephraim Buchwald writes:

 The Torah tells us in Deuteronomy 18:9, that when the Jewish people enter the land of Israel, they must not follow the abominable practices of the nations that reside there.
 It is strictly prohibited to cause a son or a daughter to pass through the fire, to practice divination, astrology, or to visit one who reads omens. ... to follow these practices is an abomination in God's eyes.

 It is quite extraordinary that Maimonides ... virtually alone in the Middle Ages, rejected belief in astrology.
 In a letter to the rabbis of Southern France he distinguishes between astronomy as a true science and astrology which he deems to be sheer superstition.
 Many hundreds of years passed until the Western world came to the same conclusion.
 Maimonides boldly declares that in Judaism a person's fate is determined by God alone, not by the stars.

 The Chief Rabbi of the United Kingdom (Orthodox) Jonathan Sacks, writes:

 Wrestling with men: since the days of Abraham, to be a Jew is to be an iconoclast.
 We challenge the idols of the age, whatever the idols, whatever the age.
 Sometimes it meant wrestling with idolatry, superstition, paganism, magic, astrology, primitive beliefs.

 Modern Orthodox Rabbi Nachum Amsel writes:

 It seems that most of the authorities believe that astrology has some sort of power, but there is a fine line between believing in this and believing in power other than God, which is not the Jewish view.
 Thus, one cannot give credence to any power except God nor use astrology on a regular basis to guide one's life.

-An article published by the Orthodox Union takes a similar approach:
+An article published by the Orthodox Union takes a different approach:

 In Judaism, Astrology is not regarded as "idol worship," even though the generic name for "idol worship" is "Avodat Kochavim U'Mazalot," Worship of the Stars and the Signs of the Zodiac."

 From the Jewish perspective, the stars are not unrelated to events on earth.
 It is not irrelevant whether one was born on Pesach, or Yom Kippur, or Lag Ba'Omer or on any particular day.
 Each day is special and has a unique imprint.

 On the other hand, if an individual was born under the "sign" of Mars, the Talmud says that he will have a tendency to spill blood.
 This tendency can be realized in a number of very different ways, however, which are subject to an individual's choice.
 In this case, options might be a soldier, a surgeon, a murderer, a "shochet," a ritual slaughterer of animals, or a "mohel," one who performs ritual circumcisions.
 These options correspond to a potential hero, a healer, one who violates the "image of G-d," to those who do "holy work" of different types.